 - are easy to use for purchasing eBooks.

 On this page, you'll find:

 Electronic readers (e-readers) use an e-ink display to simulate the appearance of a paper book.
-And, unlike other electronic viewing devices, such as laptops and tablets, they don’t require a backlight.
+And, unlike other electronic viewing devices, such as laptops and tablets, they don’t require a backlight (although recent models do include a light within the screen if needed).
 This means less strain on the eyes after prolonged viewing and good readability even in direct sunlight.
-E-readers last weeks on a single charge, and most can hold thousands of eBooks either on the device or on a removable storage card.
+E-readers last weeks on a single charge, and most can hold thousands of ebooks either on the device or on a removable storage card.

 Tablets on test

 The huge and growing popularity of tablets is influencing e-reader design for the better.
 All but one of the e-readers on test use a touchscreen, with page turns and menu access done by tapping or swiping your finger on or across the screen in much the same way as a tablet.

 Tablet fans may be surprised by the comparatively poor performance of tablets compared with e-readers, particularly given the latest generation of e-readers have adopted the touchscreen interface that made tablets such a big hit.
 But to be clear on what this test is about; we measure the overall experience when reading an ebook, not how easy it is to update a Facebook status or how fantastic a video looks on the HD resolution screen.
 Once a backlit screen is introduced to a device it becomes very difficult to deliver an ideal reading experience, particularly when viewing the screen for several hours, which is often the case when reading an ebook.

 If you want a tablet as your primary device but would like to read the occasional ebook, you might also want to look at the results for the iPad mini or Google Nexus 7 due to their comfortable form factor and lower price compared to the larger, more expensive tablet devices.

 If you're not interested in tablets at all, you can filter results in the results table to only show ebook readers.